syedzubinhafiz/supermario/design-docs/REQ5_class_responsibilities.md

 **Toad**
 1. Class Overall Responsibility:

-    This class is a singleton class since each game instantiated should only ever have one Toad.
+    This class is a singleton class since each edu.monash.fit2099.game instantiated should only ever have one Toad.
 It is responsible for representing a Toad who is friendly and who sells several items (for now: wrench, supermushroom, powerstar) to players.

 2. Relationship with other classes: